Fitchburg, MA Personal Injury Lawyer

 Common Personal Injuries from Accidents in Fitchburg, MA

 Not all accidents will produce the same kinds of injuries.
 Additionally, the same kind of accident could result in minor or very serious injuries.
-Our personal injury lawyers can work with you to get appropriate compensation for the damages you need by basing them on the seriousness of your specific injury and other details of your specific case.
+Our personal injury lawyers can work with you to get appropriate compensation for the damages you need by basing them on the seriousness of your specific injury and other details of your case.
 For example, damages awarded for mere cuts and bruises will likely be less than those awarded for broken bones or permanent damage.

 Bruising